Danitra Vance: Late career

 She was awarded an NAACP Image Award in 1986 and later won an Obie Award for Distinguished Performance by an Actress for her performance in the theatrical adaptation of Spunk, a collection of short stories written by Zora Neale Hurston.
 That same year, Vance was also in the original cast of George C. Wolfe's The Colored Museum; she would go on to reprise some of her performances therein for a 1991 Great Performances restaging of the play.

-Vance was the second female lead, opposite Nancy Allen, in Limit Up, in which she played a guardian angel on assignment for God (played by Ray Charles).
-She had small roles in The War of the Roses and Little Man Tate and a more significant role in Jumpin' at the Boneyard, for which she was nominated for an Independent Spirit Award.
+Vance was the second female lead, opposite Nancy Allen, in Limit Up, in which she played Nike, a guardian angel on assignment for God (played by Ray Charles).
+She had small roles in The War of the Roses and Little Man Tate and a more significant role in Jumpin' at the Boneyard, for which she was nominated for an Independent Spirit Award for Best Supporting Female at the 8th Independent Spirit Awards.

 Death

 Diagnosed with breast cancer in 1990, Vance underwent a single mastectomy and incorporated the experience into a solo skit, "The Radical Girl's Guide to Radical Mastectomy".
 She expanded on her experiences in a second autobiographical show, titled Pre-Shrunk, which was to be performed at The Public Theater.
 However, she was unable to perform as her cancer recurred in 1993.
 She died of the disease the following year in Markham, Illinois, with her age incorrectly cited as 35.
 She had shaved five years off.
 She requested her funeral be held at an amusement park, and her family threw her a "going-away party" with apple bobbing and bean bag tossing to respect her wishes.
 She was survived by her partner, Jones Miller.